 In 1984 I joined the Jesse Jackson presidential primary campaign becoming the campaign's National Rainbow Coordinator, another eye-opening experience in understanding both the potential and limitations of a progressive political campaign.
 After that I returned to graduate school—this time in political science--I used the insights I had gained from that campaign as the basis for my dissertation and second book, The Rainbow Challenge: The Jackson Campaign and the Future of U.S. Politics (1987), one of two definitive studies of that campaign.

 I next began working with a coalition of scholar/activists interested in promoting full-employment at living wages.
-Out of that was born the National Jobs for All Coalition as well as numerous articles, policy monographs, and a co-authored book, Jobs for All: A Plan for the Revitalization of America (1994).
-Our latest project is the Job Guarantee Manifesto.
+Out of that was born the National Jobs for All Coalition (now National Jobs for All Network) as well as numerous articles, policy monographs, and a co-authored book, Jobs for All: A Plan for the Revitalization of America (1994).
+We have been working on both national Job Guarantee legislation and efforts at the state level.

 When Government Helped: Learning from the Successes and Failures of the New Deal (2014) examines the New Deal as a template for the problems and challenges of our own age.
 I serve on the Research Advisory Board of the Living New Deal, a website containing links to the thousands of projects across the country that were created by FDR’s New Deal—a model for how we could come out of our present crisis if we had the kind of leadership we had in the 1930s.